Join a quick and simple brawl against someone, somewhere! If you’re not going to be playing with a friend, this is the mode you’ll tend to use.

 Isn’t that simple?
-You don’t have to bother with any settings.
+You don’t have to trouble with any settings.
 You just choose characters and stages.

 Names won’t be shown and messages won’t be sent.
 Neither your identity nor your opponents’ will be known, so you can play without any worries.

-By the way, have you ever had an experience where your opponent was disconnected and the match never came to fruition?
+By the way, have you ever had an experience in which your opponent was disconnected, and the match never came to fruition?
 Like when you started with four players, but ended up with only one?

 I don’t like that feeling, so I’ve tried to counter it.